 If you enjoy watching “Mr. Robot” or” CSI: Cyber” or you are intrigued by cybersecurity in current events, you’re the ideal student for this program.
 No one could escape the media attention given to the hacking of the Democratic party emails during the 2016 elections – and the story continues to unfold.
 It is clear that cybersecurity is now at the forefront of our daily lives and the need to secure our computers and systems is increasing exponentially.

 As the old saying goes, you must “know they enemy.”
 In order to secure computer systems, you need to learn how hackers think and operate.
 In this program, students are put through a series of activities to learn how easy (or difficult) it is to hack a computer system, thus learning the skills that would allow them to join the growing community of ethical hackers whose mission is to secure computer and information systems.
 The core of the learning is via group-based activities, labs and challenges.
 Students posses a broad spectrum of skills, and they are encouraged to share and spread their knowledge.
 Students can also pursue greater individual goals by taking advantage of the provided resources.

 Still undecided about taking this program?
-Rumor has it that there are as many as 200,000 cybersecurity jobs left vacant because there are not enough skilled workers to fill them, which is making cybersecurity one of the hottest career paths.
+Rumor has it that there are currently as many as 200,000 cybersecurity jobs left vacant because there are not enough skilled workers to fill them, which is making cybersecurity one of the hottest career paths in the world.

 It was my first time traveling abroad and I really enjoyed every moment in Summer College.
 Thanks to the program, I was able to experience college life and I made friends from all over the world in one place.
 Just in two weeks my leadership and personality grew and the Cybersecurity program helped me a lot.
 I improved my skills and also I found my real interest in what I want to study in the future! ~ Shahad A., Cybersecurity Summer College student, 2018